 2.23.
 "Deflected section height" is the difference between the deflected radius, measured from the centre of the rim to the surface of the drum, and one half the nominal rim diameter as defined in ISO 4000-1:2010;

 2.24.
-"Extra Load" means a pneumatic-tyre structure designed to carry more load at a higher inflation pressure than the load carried by the corresponding standard version tyre at the standard inflation pressure as specified in ISO 4000-1:2010;
+"Extra Load" means a tyre structure designed to carry more load at a higher inflation pressure than the load carried by the corresponding standard version tyre at the standard inflation pressure as specified in ISO 4000-1:2010;

 2.25.
 "Flat tyre running mode" describes the state of the tyre, essentially maintaining its structural integrity, while operating at an inflation pressure between 0 and 70 kPa, for runflat tyres or systems;

+[2.2.X High Flotation]

 2.26.
 "Inner liner" means the layer of rubber forming the inside surface of a tubeless tyre that contains the inflating medium within the tyre;